Marvel vs. Capcom: Infinite: Pre-release

-Reviewers largely criticized the game for its presentation.
+Reviewers criticized the game for its presentation.
 Huskey labeled the character design as "distractingly bad and stiff", and found the orchestral soundtrack to be "forgettable and easily ignored".
 Stark and Ramos proclaimed that the aesthetics were "the stalest the franchise has ever seen", and compared the user interface to "placeholder graphics that were never changed for the final product".
-Destructoid's Chris Carter also loathed the visuals, describing the art style as "a crime against humanity".
+Destructoid's Chris Carter also criticized the visuals, describing the art style as "a crime against humanity".
 GamesRadar's Sam Prell felt that Infinite's presentation, in comparison to "the flashy cel-shaded art direction and over-the-top tone of Marvel vs. Capcom 3" and "the silky smooth sprites and technical precision of Marvel vs. Capcom 2", made the game fall "hopelessly short...in the shadow of its own pedigree".
-Eurogamer's Wesley Yin-Poole reproached the art style, calling it a "desperate attempt to appeal to fans of Marvel's all-encompassing cinematic universe" and "an abomination of a look that neither appeals to movie nor comic book fans".Infinite was also criticized for its playable roster, which was smaller than the previous installment, Ultimate Marvel vs. Capcom 3, and recycled many of its characters.
+Eurogamer's Wesley Yin-Poole loathed the art style, calling it a "desperate attempt to appeal to fans of Marvel's all-encompassing cinematic universe" and "an abomination of a look that neither appeals to movie nor comic book fans".Infinite was also criticized for its playable roster, which was smaller than the previous installment, Ultimate Marvel vs. Capcom 3, and recycled many of its characters.
 VentureBeat's Mike Minotti expressed his disappointment with the game's smaller selection of fighters, especially compared to its predecessors, and the meager amount of newcomers.
 Yin-Poole noted the lack of diversity in the roster, particularly the lack of playable female characters.
 The omission of characters from the X-Men and Fantastic Four franchises was also chastised by critics, who speculated that the then-ongoing legal dispute between The Walt Disney Company, Marvel Studios, and 20th Century Fox over their film rights was the main motive behind their exclusion.
 Prell and Yin-Poole both lambasted the lack of X-Men characters, pointing out the franchise's significance in establishing the Marvel vs. Capcom series with X-Men vs. Street Fighter.
 The latter declared their omission as "a dagger in the heart of every [Marvel vs. Capcom] fan - one that there is no recovering from".